 6) Edinburgh Castle, Edinburgh, Scotland

 Situated in the heart of the Scottish Capital, atop Castle Rock, Edinburgh Castle offers beautiful views of the city, and visiting this castle is one of the unique things to do in Edinburgh.
 This castle holds an important place in Scottish history as it is one of the most attacked castles in the world, from the historical conflicts during the Wars of Scottish Independence in the 14th century to the Jacobite Rising of 1745.
-It is home to the Royal Palace, Scottish National War Memorial, and the National War Museum.
+It is home to the Royal Palace, the Scottish National War Memorial, and the National War Museum.
 Guided tours of the castle are provided by the castle stewards and audio guides in eight languages.
 It is better to prebook in advance.

 7) Dover Castle, Dover, England